Contested vs Uncontested Divorce in Houston

 Before pursuing litigation, first, seek out a divorce lawyer to attempt to arrange a settlement with your spouse.

 If the divorce is brought to court and given a court ruling, there is some likelihood that one party may appeal the decision.
 This will only lead to more litigation, more expense, and a longer period of time before the divorce is finalized.

 If you do arrange a settlement with your spouse, have an experienced divorce attorney write up the agreement to make it legally binding.
 Contested divorces are very complex (legally), so it is not advisable to represent yourself.
 An experienced attorney can help you reach an agreement that is acceptable for both you and your spouse.

-What is a Uncontested Divorce?
+What is a Uncontested Divorce in Houston?

 In an uncontested divorce, both spouses agree on key issues, and do not need the court to make determinations about asset division, child custody arrangements, or child support payments.

 This is because it does not typically require litigation.
 Frequently, divorce cases begin as uncontested, and then escalate into contested as spouses begin to disagree on certain key issues.